-This is a traditional Bengali delicacy where prawns are steam cooked in a mustard-coconut gravy.
-Mustard oil is used for an authentic taste and flavour.
-It is a simple and a delicious recipe which can be made in no time.
+An eternal favourite of Bengalis around the world, this festive staple comprises of prawns delicately steam cooked in a mustard-coconut gravy.
+It is a traditional Bong delicacy.
+I gave my own twist by adding garlic cloves and coriander roots.
+Mustard oil is used for an authentic flavour.
+It is a simple and a yummy recipe which can be made in a jiffy.

-I opt for this simple recipe when I need something in a ziffy as prawns being my favourite.
-There is no cooking involved and no marination required.
-Hilsa fish, a very popular and yet another delicacy of all Bengalis is also cooked in the similar way too.
-It is best relished with plain steamed rice.
+I always opt for this simple dish whenever I need something quick as prawns being my favourite.
+In this recipe, there is no marination required.
+It is just steamed to perfection and is best relished with hot steamed rice.
+Hilsa fish, a very popular and yet another delicacy of all Bengalis is also cooked in the similar way.

 - 1-2 green chilies